Ayla Aksu: Early life

 Aksu grew up in Sacramento, California.
 Growing up, she looked up to Serena Williams, Maria Sharapova, and Çağla Büyükakçay.

 Career

+Aksu made her WTA Tour main-draw debut at the 2015 İstanbul Cup, in the doubles event, partnering Melis Sezer.
+In the quarterfinals, the pair was defeated by Serbian Jelena Janković and Turkish Çağla Büyükakçay in straight sets (3–6, 2–6).

+She reached her first WTA 125 final at the 2026 Figueira da Foz Ladies Open in Portugal but lost to Darja Vidmanova.

+Nationality change

 Aksu represented Turkey from 2010 to 2012, before choosing to represent the United States in 2013, but switched back to Turkey in 2014.